bunnicash/archinstall/README.md

 ## Useful Information
 - Use an EFI system, enable EFI mode when using VM's
 - For the partitioning wizard, have a disk with >=100GB
-- Using WiFi from the start, set it up using iwctl/iw: *iw dev wlan0 connect SSID* (SSID with spaces: "SSIDpart1 part2")
+- Using WiFi from the start, set it up using iwctl/iw (SSID with spaces: "SSIDpart1 part2"): [Arch Wiki: Network Config](https://wiki.archlinux.org/title/Network_configuration)
 - Nvidia users are encouraged to edit the pre-made X11 config at /etx/X11/xorg.conf e.g for custom DPI scaling!
 - Be faster: When typing things into the terminal, press tab to auto-complete <br><br>